Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 $$\overset{\wedge}{\gamma^{(i)}} = y^{(i)}(w^Tx^{(i)} + b)$$

 We want $(w^Tx^{(i)} + b)$ to be a large positive number if label is positive or large negative number if label is negative.
 Thus, it means that **functional margin should be positive to be correct.
-And the larger the margin, the more confident we are.** However, this might not be meaningful when we replace w and b with 2w and 2b without changing anything else.
-Thus, this leads to the deifnition **geometric margine** coming next.
+And the larger the margin, the more confident we are.** However, this might not be meaningful when we scale w and b to 2w and 2b without changing anything else.
+We did not change our parameters w and b but we get a larger margin simply by scaling w and b.
+Thus, this leads to a new deifnition **geometric margine** coming next.
 Furthermore, we denote the function margin for the dataset as:

 $$\overset{\wedge}{\gamma} = \min_{i=1,\dots,m} \overset{\wedge}{\gamma^{(i)}} $$

 where m is the number of training samples.

-**Geometric Margins:** In functional margin, We need to normalize w and b **with respect to the norm of w** since magnitude of w and b should not affect the scale of the margin.
+**Geometric Margins:** In geometric margin, we need to normalize w and b **with respect to the norm of w** since magnitude of w and b should not affect the scale of the margin.
 A figure for geometric margin can be shown:

 ![SVM Geometric Margins](https://raw.githubusercontent.com/Wei2624/AI_Learning_Hub/master/machine-learning/images/svm_gm.png)